-The Board has determined that the Veteran's ulcerative colitis, myocardial infarction, and insomnia may be related to his service in the Persian Gulf.
-The case is being remanded for further examination and opinion regarding these conditions.
+The Board has determined that the Veteran's ulcerative colitis, myocardial infarction, and insomnia may be related to his service in the Gulf War.
+The case is being remanded for further examination and opinion.

 - Claimed conditions